wie1900/conv-front-end/README.md

 For security reasons the last field should stay empty (as anty-bot protection).

 ## Laravel quasi-module
 This app is configured as separated Laravel module in /src under _conv_ folder.
-He's ServiceProvider is registered in the main AppServiceProvider as well as the routes config file _routes_web.php_ in the main RouteServiceProvider.
+It's ServiceProvider is registered in the main AppServiceProvider as well as the routes config file _routes_web.php_ in the main RouteServiceProvider.

 Finally, the name 'Conv' has been added to namespaces and paths under 'psr-4' in composer.json.